Cherreads

 Tono hit the back of my head.

-"It seems you've gone crazy from hunger," Tono scolded me with a wry smile.
+"You've gone crazy from hunger," Tono scolded me, smiling wryly.
 Then he turned to the officer.
 "Forgive our impudence.
-But can you quickly give us our points before my friend really goes insane from hunger?"
+Could you quickly give us our points before my friend goes insane from hunger?"

-The officer recounted repeatedly, unable to believe the number of beast cores we had collected.
+The officer counted repeatedly, unable to believe how many beast cores we had collected.
 His eyes widened as the final number appeared.

-The entire sect was abuzz as news of our achievement spread rapidly.
-New disciples who hadn't even been members for a month managed to collect that many points in a single day?
+News of our achievement spread rapidly, and the entire sect was abuzz.
+Could new disciples who hadn't even been members for a month really collect that many points in a single day?
 Impossible!
-But the evidence was right before their eyes.
+But there it was, right before their eyes.

-This news became a hot topic among both students and elders.
-It even reached the Sect Leader's ears.
+This news became a hot topic among students and elders alike.
+It even reached the ears of the Sect Leader.

-"I never expected you to bring a gem to our sect," the Sect Leader said to Ayu Putri, his daughter, who was practicing sword techniques in the backyard of their private residence.
+"I never expected you to bring a gem to our sect," the Sect Leader told his daughter, Ayu Putri, as she practiced sword techniques in the backyard of their private residence.

-"Ahhhh, Father, you're just disturbing me.
+"Ah, Father, you're disturbing me!
 I'm focusing here!"

 "Hahaha.
 You're just like your mother.
 If she were still alive, she would be the proudest to have a diligent and devoted daughter like you.
 Hahahaha."